CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/integration_guidelines.md

 ### Security

 IOP follows the security standard mechanisms of OCPI.
-At the connection, Gireve provides new operator connecting with temporary Token(s) to register as CPO and/or eMSP.
-The Token should be used when the connection is initiated by the operater.
+At the connection, Gireve provides new connecting operators with temporary Token(s) to register as CPO and/or eMSP.
+The Token should be used when the connection is initiated by the operator.

 In the meantime, the operator can provide Gireve with temporary Token(s) for IOP to initiate the connection.
-It is not mandatory as the operator is able to launch the Connection & Register process.
+This is not mandatory as the operator is able to launch the Connection & Register process.

 During the Connection & Register process, IOP and the operator exchange final Tokens to request each other, and endpoints of their respective OCPI modules. **<ins>Gireve requires all endpoints to be in HTTPS in order to secure communication between the two backends.</ins>**

 ### Client owned object push

-OCPI introduces a specific use of resource identification mechanism, to manage situation where resource belongs to servers and situation where resource belongs to client.
+OCPI introduces a specific use of resource identification mechanism, to manage situations where resource belongs to servers and situations where resource belongs to client.
 [See OCPI client owned object.](https://github.com/ocpi/ocpi/blob/release-2.1.1-bugfixes/transport_and_format.md)

 In OCPI, Objects managed through Rest protocol are owned by the CPO or the eMSP: